OUR HANDY GUIDE TO THE 25TH ANNUAL EBIJFF

 There are innumerable moving parts to any Film Festival and you can help us make the Festival an enjoyable experience.
 Please:

 - Be courteous to our many fabulous, hard-working volunteers (many of whom have dedicated the past year to bringing the Festival to life).

 - Be patient when lines are long and wind themselves around the theatre.
 If you need to sit down between films, please ask one of our many friendly ushers for assistance.

 - Be aware that the EBIJFF reserves the right to refuse entry of any disruptive attendees to our auditoriums and the right to eject them.

 - Be alert.
 No one will be readmitted into an auditorium without a ticket or pass, so do not leave it at your seat when you exit the auditorium (for popcorn, the “loo”-–we are after all an international film festival—or for some other reason).

 If you enjoyed our films, recommend our Festival to your friends, neighbors and anyone else within commuting distance of our theaters.
 The more we grow, the more between-festival programs we can bring to our community.

-AND SPEAKING OF BETWEEN-FESTIVAL PROGRAMS…If you don’t already receive our monthly (sometimes bi-monthly) e-communication REEL TALK, please fill out an Evaluation Form in the lobby or click on the Sign Up button below.
+AND SPEAKING OF BETWEEN-FESTIVAL PROGRAMS…If you don’t already receive our biweekly e-communication REEL TALK, please fill out an Evaluation Form in the lobby or click on the Sign Up button below.